-The Duke East Site slopes generally from the west to the east at relatively flat slope.
+The Duke East Site slopes generally from west to east and north to south to the southeast corner of the tract.
 The site is bounded by swales/ditches that parallel Oak Street, Elm Circle and the existing rail line adjacent to the site.
-These ditches carry runoff generally to outfalls east of the Duke East Site.
-A Topographical Exhibit (Figure A-) of the property can be found in Appendix A.
+These ditches carry runoff generally to the outfall near the southeast corner of the Duke East Site.
+A Topographical Exhibit (Figure A-7) of the property can be found in Appendix A.